 Steps to importing

-If you're importing vehicles, machinery, or equipment (including tyres) you need to make sure they're clean and meet other requirements.
+If you want to import soil, rock, gravel, sand, clay or water, you need to meet strict requirements.
 We've created a step-by-step process so you can see what's involved.

 Follow the steps

 This import process covers soil, rock, gravel, sand, clay and water being imported for:

 - research analysis

 Importing related products